October 15, 2025

 Derivation of measures

 Based on the gained knowledge, concrete measures can be derived.
-Critical alerts prompt immediate action.
+Critical notifications prompt immediate action.
 Less urgent recommendations are incorporated into maintenance plans.
 The system is constantly learning and increases efficiency permanently.

 The right hardware for a retrofit